 Innocence is the absolute strongest defense for any criminal cases where you've done nothing wrong.
-Indifferent policing, false witnessing, planted evidence, and other bogus factors can be disproven to have charges dismissed.
+Indifferent policing, false witnessing, planted evidence, and other bogus factors can used to argue for dismissal of charges.

-Self Defense / Stand Your Ground laws are legal reasons to use actions that would otherwise be considered criminal acts.
+Stand Your Ground laws are legal reasons to use force that could otherwise be considered a criminal act.

-The Castle Doctrine which is a centuries-old established legal concept that a person has a right to protect their home from an intruder by any means.
+The Castle Doctine is a centuries-old established legal concept that a person has a right to protect their home from an intruder by any means.

-Evidence Problems are somewhat common with police and prosecutorial procedures.
+Problems with the integrity of evidence are somewhat common with police and prosecutorial procedures.
 Chain-of-custody flaws, faulty lab tests, unverifiable relationship of evidence to the person arrested, illegally obtained evidence, and planted evidence can create the grounds to dismiss your case.

-Mistaken Identity by an eyewitness or victim happens in numerous arrests, sometimes leading to an unjust conviction.
+Mistaken Identity by an eyewitness or victim happens in numerous arrests.
+On too many occasions mistaken identity has led to an unjust conviction.
 Establishing an alibi, proving you were not at the scene of the crime or otherwise incapableof committing the crime of which you are accused.